Meet the 'chip musicians' making tunes with old gaming consoles | CBC News

 Visit the society's website to find out where and when the next event takes place.

-To hear the complete interview with Bryan Chan, click on the audio link below:
+To hear the complete interview with bryface, click on the audio link below:

 With files from The Early Edition